anuraag

 }

-is the one of the best ways to understand what the bottleneck is for a particular kernel.
+ncu is the one of the best ways to understand what the bottleneck is for a particular kernel.
 You can see SM throughput, number of cycles, DRAM bandwidth, and a lot of other important statistics.
-Profiling this kernel using ncu
+To verify that this kernel is memory bottlenecked, we can read the ncu report:

 The key takeaways here are:

-- DRAM was active for ~45% of the kernel duration, meaning nearly half the time is spent waiting on global memory.
-This kernel is bottlenecked by inefficient global memory accesses.
+• DRAM was active for ~45% of the kernel duration, meaning nearly half the time is spent waiting on global memory.

-The root cause of the memory issues in the previous kernel is this line:
+The root cause of the memory issues is this line:

 NCU comparison table